microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/sitepage-get.md

 #### Request

-With `select` and `expand` statements, you can retrieve sitePage metadata and page content in a single request.
+With `$select` and `$expand` statements, you can retrieve sitePage metadata and page content in a single request.

 # [HTTP](#tab/http)
 <!-- {